-3.3.1 No Redundancy (0R)
+3.3.1 No redundancy

-The No Redundancy (0R) mechanism does not employ any type of redundancy.
+The no redundancy (0R) mechanism does not employ any type of redundancy.
 Therefore, in the event of a VNF failure, the only way to recover is to import the last checkpoint and restart the VNF execution from there.
 This implies that the service will suffer a downtime proportional to the time it takes to restore the VNF checkpoint, which can be significant for stateful VNFs with large state sizes.
-As shown in Figure 5, the State Synchronizer periodically takes (in the figure, label 1) and exports (label 2) checkpoints from the VNF to the VNF State Database.
+As shown in Figure 5, the state synchroniser periodically takes (in the figure, label 1) and exports (label 2) checkpoints from the VNF to the VNF state database.

-After a failure occurs (3), the first step of the recovery process is to instantiate a new VNF (4), replacing the one that has failed.
+After a failure occurs (label 3), the first step of the recovery process is to instantiate a new VNF (label 4), replacing the one that has failed.
 Next, NHAM updates the internal state of the new VNF.
-To do so, the State Synchronizer imports the most recent checkpoint from the VNF State Database (5) to the newly created VNF (6).
+To do so, the state synchroniser imports the most recent checkpoint from the VNF state database (label 5) to the newly created VNF (label 6).
 Once the recovery process is complete, a reconfiguration process begins.
 The first step is to obtain the updated information of the newly instantiated VNF, including its IP address and other identifiers.
 Then, NHAM sends this updated information to the corresponding NFV-MANO modules.

-Figure 5 The 0R mechanism.
+Figure 5 The 0R mechanism (see online version for colours)

-3.3.2 Primary Replica Active-Standby (1R-AS)
+3.3.2 Primary replica active-standby

-The Primary Replica Active-Standby (1R-AS) resiliency mechanism employs the Active-Standby method (i.e., warm-standby) with a replica that is instantiated but remains in a standby mode.
-As shown in Figure 6, the State Synchronizer exports the VNF checkpoints to the VNF State Database (in the figure, labels 1 and 2), exactly like the 0R mechanism does.
+The primary replica active-standby (1R-AS) resiliency mechanism employs the active-standby method (i.e., warm-standby) with a replica that is instantiated but remains in a standby mode.
+As shown in Figure 6, the state synchronizer exports the VNF checkpoints to the VNF state database (in the figure, labels 1 and 2), exactly like the 0R mechanism does.
 However, unlike 0R, 1R-AS uses virtual resources to maintain a replica in standby mode, making it more expensive but with a shorter recovery time.
-In case of a failure (label 3), the replica is already created and the State Synchronizer imports the most recent checkpoint into the replica to update its internal state (4, 5, and 6).
+In case of a failure (label 3), the replica is already created and the state synchroniser imports the most recent checkpoint into the replica to update its internal state (labels 4, 5 and 6).
 Once the internal state is updated, the replica becomes the primary VNF, and NHAM sends a request to NFV-MANO to update the required information.
-A new replica is then instantiated (7) and left in standby mode, ready to take over in case of a future failure.
+A new replica is then instantiated (label 7) and left in standby mode, ready to take over in case of a future failure.

-Figure 6 The 1R-AS mechanism.
+Figure 6 The 1R-AS mechanism (see online version for colours)

-3.3.3 Primary Replica Active-Active (1R-AA)
+3.3.3 Primary replica active-active

-The Primary Replica Active-Active (1R-AA) resiliency mechanism is designed to handle the high availability of VNFs that require a lower recovery time than the previous mechanisms.
+The primary replica active-active (1R-AA) resiliency mechanism is designed to handle the high availability of VNFs that require a lower recovery time than the previous mechanisms.
 As shown in Figure 7, in the 1R-AA mechanism, each VNF executes as two instances, a primary and a backup.
 The primary replica processes incoming traffic, while the backup replica remains in standby mode.
-The backup replica receives updates from the primary through the State Synchronizer (in the figure, labels 1 and 2).
+The backup replica receives updates from the primary through the state synchroniser (in the figure, labels 1 and 2).

-Figure 7 The 1R-AA mechanism.
+Figure 7 The 1R-AA mechanism (see online version for colours)

-In the event of a failure (label 3), the 1R-AA mechanism switches to the backup replica, which becomes the primary VNF (4).
+In the event of a failure (label 3), the 1R-AA mechanism switches to the backup replica, which becomes the primary VNF (label 4).
 As the backup replica has received all updates from the primary replica, the failover is immediate.
-A new backup replica is then created, and the State Synchronizer imports the most recent checkpoint to that replica, updating its internal state (5).
+A new backup replica is then created, and the state synchroniser imports the most recent checkpoint to that replica, updating its internal state (label 5).
 Finally, the reconfiguration process is executed.